 To provide post acute holistic trauma support for newly immigrated families throughout the United States.
-Our target service population will include, but not limited to, the most vulnerable & traumatized group, women & children.
-LBGQTI welcome!
+Our target service population includes, but not limited to, the most vulnerable & traumatized group, women & children.
+Men and LBGQTI are welcome!

 Separate ongoing programs for adults & children that include yoga, qigong, meditation, gardening, horse therapy, lying in a hammock, nature walks & all forms of art therapy (multimedia, music & dance).
-Guests will also receive holistic trauma support that will include, but will not be limited to, Phoenix Rising Yoga Therapy & Life Coaching.
+Guests can also receive holistic trauma support that includes, but will not be limited to, Phoenix Rising Yoga Therapy & Life Coaching.

-Programs will be facilitated by staff & volunteers.
+Programs are be facilitated by staff & volunteers.
 Guests will stay for approximately 10 day retreats.
 Enough time to decompress, recover & enter society more integrated.

 Currently, we do not have funding to house or feed you.
 You will need to be sponsored.